 Greg is the Director in charge of the Tax Services division of William Buck in Sydney.
 His clients are predominantly private businesses, both Australian and foreign owned, as well as higher wealth individuals and families.
 Greg’s work is primarily advising on issues and transactions, such as restructuring, exit strategies, business acquisitions and international expansion, along with referrals from accountants, lawyers and other advisers.
 Greg is the author of The Tax Adviser’s Guide to Part IVA, published by The Tax Institute

 Todd Want CTA

-Todd brings over 10 years of experience to his role as a Director in the Tax Services division at William Buck.
-Todd specialises in small-to-medium enterprise tax matters and advises clients on a broad range of tax issues such as capital gains tax, structuring and restructuring, the tax consequences of acquisitions and divestments, small business CGT concessions, Div 7A, taxation of trusts and tax risk management.
-Todd also provides specialist tax consulting and training services to accountants in public practice, lawyers, financial planners and other professionals to assist them in advising their clients.
+Todd is a Director in the Tax Services division at William Buck in Sydney, where he specialises in small-to-medium enterprise tax matters.
+Todd advises his clients on a broad range of tax issues, while he also provides specialist consulting services to accountants, lawyers, financial planners and other professionals in public practice to assist them in advising their clients.
 Todd is also a regular presenter for The Tax Institute at various conferences and events.

 • Bachelor of Commerce (Dean’s Scholar with Distinction)

 Professional Associations & Designations: